Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie.

 Black Eyed Peas and Collards

 New year, new cocktail, new traditions.
-Pair the classic mint julep cocktail with the New Year’s Day traditional Southern food meal, black eyed peas and collard greens for a new New Years tradition.
+Enjoy this New Year’s Day traditional Southern food meal, black eyed peas and collard greens for a new new tradition.
 It’s soul food for a new year.

 This delicious Southern dish made with black eye peas is combined with boiled collard greens and ham or bacon.
 It’s the perfect combination of meaty and acidic with the ever-so-slightly-bitter collard green.